Dirty Beautiful: Production

 Originally entitled Dave & Kat, Dirty Beautiful is Tim Bartell's first feature film.
-According to Bartell, the film was inspired by an incident where a young homeless woman hitched a ride with him and suggested coming back to his home, but Bartell declined.
+According to Bartell, the film was inspired by an incident when a young homeless woman hitched a ride with him and suggested coming back to his home, but Bartell declined.
 With Dirty Beautiful, Bartell said he sought to explore what would happen if someone like him took the young woman home.

 Production on the film began in 2012.
 Within the year, Ricky Mabe and Jordan Monaghan were cast the leads.
 Bartell raised $26,428 for the project, with additional funding provided through a Kickstarter campaign raising $20,730 and an Indiegogo campaign raising $240 for a $47,398 total.

 Release

 Dirty Beautiful premiered at the Cinequest Film Festival 2015 on February 28, 2015, and was screened at other festivals during 2015 and 2016.
 The film won 48 awards in 67 film festivals.
 It was released through digital distribution and streaming services iTunes, Google Play, YouTube, Amazon Prime Video, and Vudu.